gpbl/react-day-picker/packages/react-day-picker/README.md

 $ npm install react-day-picker@next
 ```

-### v8 is in beta
+### Beta version ⚠️

-⚠️ This branch is for the next major version 8 – which is currently in development
+This branch is for the next major version 8 – which is currently in development
 and not ready for production.
 For the stable version see the [**v7
 branch**](https://github.com/gpbl/react-day-picker/tree/v7).